Aurora, Cayuga County, New York

-Aurora, or Aurora-on-Cayuga, is a village and college town in the town of Ledyard, Cayuga County, New York, United States, on the shore of Cayuga Lake.
+Aurora, or Aurora-on-Cayuga, is a village and former college town in the town of Ledyard, Cayuga County, New York, United States, on the shore of Cayuga Lake.
 The village had a population of 724 at the 2010 census.

-Wells College, an institution of higher education for women founded by Henry Wells in 1868, is located in Aurora.
-It became coeducational in 2005, and since then enrollment has risen.
+Wells College, an institution of higher education for women founded by Henry Wells in 1868, was located in Aurora.
+It became coeducational in 2005 and closed in 2024.

 In 1980, its Aurora Village-Wells College Historic District, with more than 50 contributing properties, was listed on the National Register of Historic Places.
-From 2001 to 2007, redevelopment of historic properties in the village by entrepreneur Pleasant Rowland and the Aurora Foundation earned compliments, as well as provoking citizen concern, a lawsuit joined by state and national preservation organizations, and national media attention.
+From 2001 to 2007, controversial redevelopment of historic properties in the village by American Girl doll-creator Pleasant Rowland and the Aurora Foundation earned compliments, as well as provoking citizen concern, a lawsuit joined by state and national preservation organizations, and national media attention.

 History

 Indigenous peoples occupied the lakeshore and riverways in present-day New York for thousands of years.
 Prior to European-American settlement, a major Cayuga Indian village, Chonodote, stood near the present-day site of Aurora village.
 It had permanent dwellings and the people cultivated fields for their staple crops of varieties of corn, beans and squash.
 Chonodote was destroyed by the Sullivan Expedition in 1779 during the Revolutionary War, when the Cayuga were allies of the British army, in retaliation for raids by Joseph Brant and his Mohawk and Loyalist forces mostly in the eastern Mohawk Valley.
 Most of the Cayuga went with other Iroquois nations to Canada, where their descendants are enrolled in the Six Nations Reserve.
 Some members of the Cayuga tribe returned to the area after the war, but the tribe had been forced to cede its land to New York.
 They were left landless and shared space with the Seneca on their reservation that once included the north end of Cayuga Lake.

 Part of the village was within the Central New York Military Tract.
 The United States reserved this portion to pay off veterans with deeds to land after the Revolutionary War.
 The tract was part of the five million acres (20,000 km2) of lands which the Iroquois were forced to cede in the 1794 Treaty of Canandaigua.
 Many veterans from New England settled in the Finger Lakes area, as did some migrants from the Mohawk and Hudson valleys.